Healthcare & Health Insurance in Norway

 Do you have anything more to add about local medical facilities in Norway?

 "Medical facilities and medical care in Norway are of a very high quality.
 The country is known for its excellent medical professionals, highly-developed infrastructure, and plentiful resources for medical research and development.
 Norway has an efficient and comprehensive national health and social service system which is both comprehensive and cost-effective.
 The country is also renowned for its high-tech medical equipment and a wide network of healthcare professionals such as general practitioners, specialists, pharmacy staff, and others.
-The country has also undertaken many initiatives to improve its healthcare system, such as developing strategies for health promotion, preventive measures, and the provision of specialized services," explained one digital nomad living in Norway.
+The country has also undertaken many initiatives to improve its healthcare system, such as developing strategies for health promotion, preventive measures, and the provision of specialized services," wrote one digital nomad living in Norway.

 As a foreigner living in Norway, will I have access to public healthcare?
 What is it like?